Assassin's Creed Revelations: Setting and characters

 The game also continues the storylines of both Desmond and Altaïr following the previous games in the series.
 After falling into a coma at the end of Assassin's Creed: Brotherhood, Desmond has become trapped in the Animus 2.0, where he finds a safe mode known as "the Black Room".
 Helped by the preserved consciousness of Clay Kaczmarek / Subject 16 (Graham Cuthbertson), Abstergo Industries' previous Animus test subject, he must find a "synch nexus", a key memory that links him with Altaïr and Ezio, to reintegrate his splintered subconscious and awaken from his coma.
-Altaïr's part of the narrative is told in the form of flashbacks experienced by Ezio through the keys he finds, which hold Altaïr's memories.
-It spans the years 1189–1257 AD, and depicts several key moments in Altaïr's life, primarily his struggle to lead the Assassins into a new era after becoming their Mentor.
+Altaïr's part of the narrative is told in the form of flashbacks experienced by Ezio through the Masyaf keys he finds, which hold Altaïr's memories.
+It spans the years 1189–1257 AD and depicts several key moments in Altaïr's life, primarily his struggle to lead the Assassins into a new era after becoming their Mentor.

-During the game, Ezio meets a variety of historical figures, including Manuel Palaiologos (Vlasta Vrana), an heir to the now-lost Byzantine Empire; Byzantine Templars lurking in the shadows of Constantinople; Prince Suleiman (Haaz Sleiman), the man who will one day become one of the Ottoman Empire's greatest Sultans; and his uncle, Prince Ahmet (Tamer Hassan).
+During the game, Ezio meets a variety of historical figures, including Prince Suleiman (Haaz Sleiman), the man who will one day become one of the Ottoman Empire's greatest Sultans; Suleiman's father, Selim I (Mark Ivanir), and uncle, Ahmet (Tamer Hassan); and Byzantine Templars lurking in the shadows of Constantinople, such as Manuel Palaiologos (Vlasta Vrana), an heir to the now-lost Byzantine Empire, and Shahkulu (Alex Ivanovici), leader of the rebellion of the same name directed against the Ottoman Empire.
 Ezio's love interest, Sofia Sartor (Anna Tuveri), is based on Portrait of a Young Venetian Woman by Albrecht Dürer.
-Other characters include Piri Reis (Alex Ivanovici), Niccolò and Maffeo Polo, Ishak Pasha, Yusuf Tazim (Chris Parson), Al Mualim (Peter Renaday), Bayezid II, Selim I (Mark Ivanir), Shahkulu (Alex Ivanovici), and Tarik Barleti (JB Blanc).
+Other in-game characters include Yusuf Tazim (Chris Parson), Piri Reis (Alex Ivanovici), Tarik Barleti (JB Blanc), Ishak Pasha, Sultan Bayezid II, Al Mualim (Peter Renaday), and Niccolò and Maffeo Polo.